gatsbyjs/gatsby/deploy-gatsby.md

 or alternatively
 `Uncaught Error: Minified React error #32; visit http://facebook.github.io/react/docs/error-decoder.html?invariant=32&args[]=## for the full message or use the non-minified dev environment for full errors and additional helpful warnings.`

 This is a new problem when dealing with static sites built with react.
-React uses comments to help identify locations of components that render do not render anything.
-If you are using a CDN that minifies your HTML it will eliminate the comments used by react to take control of the page on the client.
+React uses HTML comments to help identify locations of components that render do not render anything.
+If you are using a CDN that minifies your HTML, it will eliminate the HTML comments used by react to take control of the page on the client.